sangria-graphql/sangria-graphql.github.io/learn.md

   exceptionHandler = errorHandler)
 ```

-As a last step we need to define a schema.
+As a last step, we need to define a schema.
 You can do it in two different ways:

 * Auth can be enforced in the `resolve` function itself
 * You can use `Middleware` and `FieldTag`s to ensure that user has permissions to access fields